-See the separate webpage for how to become a member of the group.
-If you’d like to help the group develop, and be involved on the steering group, or just find out a bit more, then do get in touch with the current website administrator, Julian Wormald, at firstname.lastname@example.org
+Please see the separate webpage for how to become a member of the group.
+If you’d like to help the group develop, and be involved on the steering group, or just find out a bit more, then do get in touch with the current website administrator, Rachel, at firstname.lastname@example.org

-Andrew and Helen … We have lived at Dryslwyn on a 5 acre smallholding, since 2012.
-We are trying to manage our small piece of countryside to be as biodiverse as possible, and are restoring two small (c.
+Andrew and Helen … Andrew is the current chairman of CMG.
+He and Helen have lived at Dryslwyn on a 5 acre smallholding, since 2012.
+They try to manage their small piece of countryside to be as biodiverse as possible, and are restoring two small (c.
 1 acre each) fields as flower rich hay meadows.
-We used to work in agricultural research, Helen on insect biodiversity of field margins and me mostly on bees.
-We have been involved with the CMG since it began.
-I have zero experience of running anything, including an organisation such as the Meadow Group, but am willing to help if possible.
-Andrew is the current chairman of CMG, and involved with the events planning subgroup.
+They used to work in agricultural research, Helen on insect biodiversity of field margins and Andrew mostly on bees.
+Andrew has been involved with the CMG since the idea germinated.

-Rachel and Tony … Live near St Clears (for 2 years).
-It’s a mixed bag of a house about 100m above sea level that has been a cottage, a pub and a small scale farm.
-Rachel is a consultant solicitor – commercial disputes (not much use on property, unincorporated associations etc).
-We had an allotment in London and a garden – I wanted to create a wildflower meadow when we moved – only to find we had one already.
-We have woods, wet fields, hedges – and a work in progress garden (bee plants and edibles).
-We are working on creation of wood pasture and a track system for the 4 semi feral ponies (for summer)
+Rachel … lives near St Clears.
+It’s a mixed bag of a house about 150m above sea level that has been a cottage, a pub and a small scale farm.
+Moving from London in 2014 she and Tony wanted to create a wildflower meadow, only to find they had accidentally moved to one.
+The land also has woods, wet fields, hedges – and a work in progress garden.

 Isabel … Isabel had the idea for establishing a Carmarthenshire Meadows Group back in early 2015, and set up the initial public meeting at the National Botanic Garden of Wales in April 2015, and has organised all the early meetings of the group and currently advises the events planning sub group.
 She is the biodiversity officer for Carmarthenshire.